Relocating For Work: 6 Tips For Success

 Moving isn't cheap.
 The American Moving and Storage Association says that the average cost of a move from one state to another is about $4,300, while the average cost of an intrastate move is about $2,300.
-If your company isn't paying for these costs, and if handling them on your own might bust your budget, you might consider taking out a personal loan with a low interest rate to help cover them.
+If your company isn't paying for these costs, and if handling them on your own might bust your budget, you might consider taking out a moving loan, such as a personal loan, to help cover them.

 When you take out a personal loan, you receive a single lump sum payment that you can use to pay for anything, including moving costs.
 You then pay back this loan in monthly payments, with interest.
 If you want to learn more about personal loans, click here.

 Don't accept a relocation offer until you research the cost of living at the community you might soon call home.
 The higher costs of owning a home, covering taxes and shopping for groceries could quickly eat up your raise.
 Don’t be quick to accept a job relocation if you’ll be spending too much to live in your new home.
 Watching your pay raise disappear each month won't do much to ease your stress.

 "People are also often tempted by relocation job offers when the offer comes with a higher salary," Carrigan says.
 "But you need to remember to always adjust for the cost of living.
 Sometimes the higher salary is just a cost-of-living adjustment and won't actually net you any additional income."

 Remember, too, that your new home might need work, too.
 Every home requires yearly maintenance.
 Make sure to budget in those costs, too.

 Career coach Carlota Zimmerman says that it's important to get your children involved in the moving process.
 Don't forget, that they are probably experiencing as much, or even more, stress as you are.
 And if they’re unhappy, that will only make your job relocation more challenging.